 Accessory Dwelling Units

-Accessory dwelling units ("ADU")s contribute needed housing to the City of Gilroy’s housing stock and enhance housing opportunities.
+Accessory Dwelling Units contribute needed housing to the City of Gilroy’s housing stock and enhance housing opportunities.
 ADUs and junior ADUs are allowed on single-family, duplex and multifamily dwelling zoned properties that include a proposed or existing primary residential dwelling.

 How do I apply for a permit?